Peaches and Cream Ice Cream

 5 ingredients, no ice cream maker required, and simple to make…is a better summer dessert possible?

 That said, making homemade ice cream does require some preparation.
-First, the peaches have to soak with sugar and lemon juice for an hour before being pureed then heated to reduce the liquid.
+First, the peaches have to be soaked with sugar and lemon juice for an hour before being heated to reduce the liquid.
 This will also enhance the peach flavor.
-What’s peaches and cream ice cream without a strong sweet peachy flavor?
+What’s peaches and cream ice cream without a strong, sweet peachy flavor?

-That liquid needs to chill before being added to the other ingredients.
+That jam needs to chill before being added to the other ingredients.
 THEN the ice cream needs to chill for 6 hours to harden.

 So just plan ahead when making this no-churn ice cream, to give yourself plenty of time!